 - We already know what that is. (i.e.

-Please help your student do a proper code submission.
-It's important to do this before the evaluation period.
+Please help your contributor do a proper code submission.
+It's important to do this before the final work submission period.

 - The submission meets the requirements above.